 This almost counterintuitive strategy suggests that it might be better to make cleaning up the damage post-tsunami as painless as possible, rather than spend the kitchen sink on shoring up physical defenses.
 Buildings are easier to replace, after all than lives.

 Especially when these measures are combined with those that allow occupants to flee to higher ground.

 Japan's traditional tendency to build in timber also assists where building design cannot be altered.

 "Internal doorways are aligned rather than staggered.
 If you have staggered doors, the wave gets 'locked' into the house," Rossetto said.

-Given the need for improvement in detection systems and ineffectiveness of defensive structures, Japan, amongst other affected nations, has tended to place its concentration on detection to save lives.
-After all, a building can be rebuilt.
-Lives cannot.
+Given the need for improvement in detection systems and ineffectiveness of defensive structures, Japan, amongst other affected nations, places more emphasis, rightly or wrongly, on getting people out of the way and letting nature run its course.